mrsalmon1976/IISLogReader/README.md

 # IISLogReader
-Simple desktop application for analyzing IIS log files
+Simple desktop application for analyzing IIS log files.
+Currently a work in progress.